signalbash/branchpointer_dev/README.md

 ###Dependencies

-branchpointer requires [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html) to be installed
+branchpointer requires [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html) to be installed if using a local .fa file for sequence retrieval.
+Alternatively, an R BSgenome object can now be used (see vignette).

 **Package**: branchpointer